Common sense tells us that locally harvested seafood will taste fresher (and better) than a cheaper, imported product.

 But when it comes to Gulf shrimp, that’s only the beginning of the story.

 Unlike Gulf crab and oysters, each of which is harvested and processed prominently as only one species, Gulf shrimp come in different species—and they’re conveniently labeled by color.

-“Shrimp are thought of almost as a commodity,” said Chris Hastings, owner and executive chef at Birmingham’s Hot and Hot Fish Club.
+“Shrimp are thought of almost as a commodity,” said Chris Hastings, owner and executive chef at Birmingham’s OvenBird and Hot and Hot Fish Club.
 “But they each have their own characteristics and flavor profiles.
 I would challenge people to think of shrimp differently, not just as ‘all shrimp are created equal.’
 Because they’re not.”

 Why does it matter which color you’re getting?
 Well, it’s the same story as all Gulf seafood: it’s all about flavor.

 Brown shrimp, thanks to an iodine-rich diet, have a strong flavor that goes great with robust dishes like gumbo and jambalaya.

 White shrimp have a more mild flavor with notes of natural sweetness because they’re found in areas with less salinity, like brackish estuaries and bayous.
 If you boil or sauté them, they’ll soak in the nuances of the sauces and seasonings quite nicely.

 Pink shrimp are also sweet with an even more mild flavor profile, so they pair well with dishes that feature delicate sauces (like shrimp and grits) and they grill up quite nicely (especially with the heads on).
 They’re also the biggest of the Gulf shrimp species.

 And then there are the Royal Red shrimp, which are the premiere shrimp on the Gulf Coast—and once you taste them, you’ll know why.
 They pack a rich, buttery flavor that’s often compared to that of lobster, so there’s no need to pair these shrimp with a strong sauce.